Brbn-jpg/llama-talks/README.md

 ## RAG (Retrieval-Augmented Generation)

-LlamaTalks implements RAG to enhance AI responses with contextual information from your documents:
+v1 implements RAG to enhance AI responses with contextual information from your documents:

 ### How RAG Works